Let’s travel together.

 Introduction

-The Angel of Death worked overtime in Australia’s new national capital, after the royal opening of Parliament House in Canberra on 9 May 1927.
-Three dramatic deaths occurred in quick succession and all were linked in a mysterious way.
-Air Force pilot, Flying Officer Francis Ewen, was the first to die when his plane crashed while participating in a fly past for the afternoon military review on opening day.
-The second death occurred on 27 July 1927, the birth date of the dead pilot, when the Clerk of the House, Mr Walter Gale died in his new chair in his new office in the new building.
+Royal Australian Air Force (RAAF) pilot, Flying Officer Francis Ewen, was the first to die when his plane crashed while participating in a fly past for the afternoon military review on opening day.
+The second death occurred on 27 July 1927 (the dead pilot’s birthday!) when the Clerk of the House, Mr Walter Gale died in his new chair in his new office in the new building.
 Two months later on 28 September 1927, the new Clerk, Mr John McGregor, died after collapsing in the Chamber during the condolence speeches for his predecessor.

 “And so did the House adjourn, the first day’s sitting of the first working session in the new capital cut short by the hustle of the wings of the Angel of Death.”
 (Brisbane ‘Telegraph’, 29 September 1927, p9)